dariader/bird_cy_flow/README.md

 2) Go to Settings --> Pages
 3) Set up branch for deploy
 4) You will see resulting url of the web-page with embedded report

+## Known bugs to be fixed
+1) Docker image is not yet working
+2) Prefect flows should be scheduled solely by Prefect, and not cron.
+Or I will change Prefect to AirFlow.
+3) Lost data from december'22 - april'23